pnnl/lamellar-runtime/README.md

     - ```srun -N 2 -mpi=pmi2 ./target/release/<appname>```
         - `pmi2` library is required to grab info about the allocated nodes and helps set up initial handshakes

-# Environment Variables
-Lamellar exposes a number of environment variables that can used to control application execution at runtime
-- `LAMELLAR_THREADS` - The number of worker threads used within a lamellar PE
-    -  `export LAMELLAR_THREADS=10`
-- `LAMELLAE_BACKEND` - the backend used during execution.
-Note that if a backend is explicitly set in the world builder, this variable is ignored.
-    - possible values
-        - `local`
-        - `shmem`
-        - `rofi`
-- `LAMELLAR_MEM_SIZE` - Specify the initial size of the Runtime "RDMAable" memory pool.
-Defaults to 1GB
-    - `export LAMELLAR_MEM_SIZE=$((20*1024*1024*1024))` 20GB memory pool
-    - Internally, Lamellar utilizes memory pools of RDMAable memory for Runtime data structures (e.g. [Darcs][crate::Darc], [OneSidedMemoryRegion][crate::memregion::OneSidedMemoryRegion],etc), aggregation buffers, and message queues.
-Additional memory pools are dynamically allocated across the system as needed.
-This can be a fairly expensive operation (as the operation is synchronous across all PEs) so the runtime will print a message at the end of execution with how many additional pools were allocated.
-        - if you find you are dynamically allocating new memory pools, try setting `LAMELLAR_MEM_SIZE` to a larger value
-    - Note: when running multiple PEs on a single system, the total allocated memory for the pools would be equal to `LAMELLAR_MEM_SIZE * number of processes`

 NEWS
 ----